SteveJustin1963/tec-MINT/MEAT-EXTRACT.md

                 By Stephen Justin
 ```

-We went up the mountain and got the 74 extractions from the meat, ie 10 Commandments
+We went up the mountain and got the 74 extractions from the meat

 https://github.com/SteveJustin1963/tec-MINT/blob/main/Meat%20extraction.md